vidhya-plural/Capstone/README.md

 # Capstone
-Capstone project on E-Commerce website for men &amp; women clothing and accessories
+Capstone project on E-Commerce website for Men & Women clothing and accessories.